waleCloud/me/content/blog/new-beginnings-MSc-Artificial-intelligence/index.md

 date: "2021-08-20T15:00:00.169Z"
 featuredImage: ./img/newbegin.jpg
 description: Friday 3pm EST 20th of August 2021 was the last moment I stopped being a <a href=https://namely.com target=_blank>Namely</a> employee after 1.8 years at the company.
-category: ["Life"]
+category: ["life"]
 ---

 Friday 3pm EST 20th of August 2021 was the last moment I stopped being a <a href=https://namely.com target=_blank>Namely</a> employee after 1.8 years at the company.

 > While living, we have the chance to live several lives as long as we're willing to. - Paraphrasing off the netflix series `Money Heist`, a statement made by the character Tokyo.

 ## Birthing a new timeline into wale-cinematic universe.